Previous dayMarch 28, 2026Next day

 256.5 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 4.3 earthquake 128 km WNW of Neiafu, Tonga at 23:41 UTC on March 28, 2026.
-At a depth of 256.5 km, the event was intermediate depth.
-Geolocation places the event at -18.370°N, -175.168°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 4.3 event was detected 128 km WNW of Neiafu, Tonga on March 28, 2026, with origin time 23:41 UTC.
+The event originated approximately 256.5 km below the surface, classifying it as intermediate depth.
+Coordinates: -18.370°, -175.168°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28